-The Northwestern Plant Biology and Conservation Research Award for MS students and PhD students, funds student research up to \$1,500.
+The Northwestern Plant Biology and Conservation Research Award for MS students and PhD students funds student research.
 The award can be used for research expenses including equipment, supplies and/or travel.
 The application can be found on the PBC forms and documents page.
-The deadline dates are January 31 and July 31 for MS students and February 28 and August 31 for PhD students.

-PBC also funds student travel to professional conferences and workshops (up to \$500).
-Funds can be used to travel to the location, conference registration and accommodations.
+PBC also funds student travel to professional conferences and workshops.
+Funds can be used for travel to the conference location, conference registration, and accommodations.
 Students are allowed one travel award per year.
 Applications can be found on the PBC forms and documents pages, and are due two months before the conference or workshop.
 PhD students also apply for a Conference Travel Grant through The Graduate School.